Hereugo/dpip-twitch-chat-integration-extension/test/README.md

 # DPIP requirements:

 - [x] remove toolbar on top (NOT POSSIBLE)
-- [ ] perserve aspect ratio on resize
+- [x] perserve aspect ratio on resize
-- [ ] change layout when screen gets too big
+- [x] change layout when screen gets too big
-- [ ] drag icon on bottom left of screen
+- [-] drag icon on bottom left of screen